It's Not Your Fault that Your Parents Don't 'Get' the Internet

 But the world of emojis is pretty easy to understand.
 This thing we call the internet is a little bit more complex: Have you ever tried explaining what memes, trolls or GIFs are to your mother or grandmother?
 Because trying to would be absolutely futile.
 I just texted my mum asking her if she knows what a hashtag is.
 She answered that it must have something to do with smoking.
 Now I’m sat here wondering if that isn’t an amazing idea. #thanksmum

-But there are still parents who are totally good at the internet, or they pretend to be at least.
-Some of my co-workers’ mums have an eight-page Word document full of reaction images they need for Facebook commenting saved on their computers,.
+But there are still parents who are good at the internet, or at least pretend to be.
+Some of my co-workers’ mums have an eight-page Word document full of reaction images they need for Facebook commenting saved on their computers.

 I also know people who regularly FaceTime with their grandmas.
 I think that’s amazing.
 These people must be so balanced and relaxed.
 My mother’s lack of computer knowledge has led me to a few nervous breakdowns.
 I don’t know what it is exactly, but there’s something about one of my parental units facing a supposedly unsolvable technical problem that just makes my blood boil.